-This page provides information on local government telecommuting, telework, and remote work policies in Washington State, including links to regulations, examples and recommended resources.
+This page provides information on local government telecommuting, telework, and remote work policies in Washington State, including out-of-state remote work and links to regulations, examples and recommended resources.

 Telecommuting, teleworking, and remote work programs allow employees to work from home (or at a neighborhood telework office) rather than commuting daily to a more distant work site.
 Telecommuting has experienced significant growth in recent years as technology has progressed, and many agencies are re-thinking their teleworking policies following their experiences with the COVID-19 pandemic that required many employees to work from home for an extended period of time.

 Reasons for telecommuting's popularity include increased production, more flexibility in the workplace, decreased sick leave, decreased turnover, reduced office space needs, the ability to attract or retain talented employees outside of the normal commute radius, and less pollution and traffic congestion from people driving to work.

 Many telecommuters work part-time in the office and part-time at home, but some may work mostly or entirely remotely.
 Though telecommuting also comes with challenges and is not for everyone, local governments and other organizations can create telecommuting programs that increase productivity, flexibility, and improve the bottom line.